- What We Do

 - Donate to POST

-Is there any upside to poison oak?
-Turns out that, while it may be a pest to humans, it makes great forage and habitat.
-Poison oak is rich in phosphorous, sulfur, and calcium, so the leaves and berries are a valuable food source for deer, birds, and other wildlife.
-It provides shelter for birds and small mammals, has been found to contribute to overall bird density and diversity in California, and provides great erosion control.
-Also, the plant is thriving in these warming times.
-High temperatures and CO2-rich air have caused woody vines like poison ivy and oak to grow at 150% their normal rate, according to a Duke University study.
+Turns out that while it is a pest to humans, it makes great forage and habitat for wildlife.
+Poison oak is rich in phosphorous, sulfur and calcium, so the leaves and berries are a valuable food source for deer, birds and other wildlife.
+It also provides shelter for birds and small mammals and has been found to contribute to overall bird density and diversity in California.
+Good to know, right?

 Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
 Since its founding in 1977, POST has been responsible for saving more than 76,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.